A Good Day to Die Hard: Plot

 That night, Jack and John steal a car full of weapons, driving to Pripyat, Ukraine, where the safe deposit box with the file is located, only to find that Komarov, Irina, and Alik are already there.
+John feels suspicious at the scene since there are many men loading containers in the vehicles while instead they are supposed to only get a secret file.
 The safe deposit box with the supposed file is a secret passage to a Chernobyl-era vault containing €1 billion worth of weapons-grade uranium.
-Komarov kills Alik and calls Chagarin to gloat as the latter is killed by one of Komarov's men.
+It turns out that there is no secret file and Komorov and Irina have concocted a scheme to steal the uranium deposit to make big money in the black market.
+Komarov kills Alik and calls Chagarin to gloat as the latter is killed by one of Komarov's men while he is in a sauna.

-John and Jack enter the vault and capture Komarov, but Irina and some henchmen come to her father's aid.
+As John and Jack enter the vault, Komarov pretends that he is glad that they are coming to save him but Jack realizes the uranium in the vault and figures out the whole scheme.
+As he and John prepare to apprehend Komarov, Irina and some henchmen come to her father's aid.
 As they prepare to leave, Jack follows Komarov, while John goes after Irina, who is escaping in a Mil Mi-26 helicopter; he sneaks into the rear compartment.
 Irina tries to protect her father by firing the helicopter's guns at Jack, but John is able to bring the helicopter off balance by driving a truck out of the cargo section while it is secured to the helicopter by a chain.
 Komarov taunts Jack by saying he will get to watch his father die, prompting Jack to hurl him off the rooftop and into the spinning helicopter blades, killing him.
 John is thrown from the truck and into the building.

 As Jack and John reunite, Irina tries to avenge her father by ramming the helicopter, now out of ammunition, into the building in a suicide attack.
 John and Jack leap off the building into a large pool of water as the helicopter crashes and explodes, killing Irina.

+Having reconciled, John and Jack fly back home to the United States and are reunited with an excited Lucy.